Madhukarkasani/Madhukarkasani/README.md

 ---

-- 🔭 I’m currently working on **data analytics projects** involving Python, SQL, and healthcare datasets
+- 🔭  I’m currently working as a Data Analytics Extern at TrueBridge Healthcare, where I’m analyzing healthcare datasets using Python, SQL, and visualization tools to extract insights, support decision-making, and build predictive models.
-- 🌱 I’m currently learning **Big Data tools, Apache Spark, AWS, and system design**
 - 👨‍💻 All of my projects are available at: [github.com/Madhukarkasani](https://github.com/Madhukarkasani)
 - 🧠 Recent Projects:
   - 🎮 *Video Game Sales Analysis using R*